rorzen/owncloud-install-and-configure/index.md

 Download the latest ownCloud archive version:

 1. Go to the [ownCloud Download Page](https://owncloud.com/download-server/) and select the required package.
 You can download either the ```.tar.bz2``` or ```.zip``` archive.
-Based on the example below, copy the link of the selected file and run the following command to download it:
+Based on the following example, copy the link of the selected file and run the following command to download it:
 ```
 wget https://download.owncloud.org/community/owncloud-complete-yyyymmdd.tar.bz2
 ```